textileio/powergate/ffs/Design.md

     // GetJob gets the a Job.
     GetJob(JobID) (Job, error)

-    // Watch returns a channel which will receive updates for all Jobs created by
+    // WatchJobs sends to a channel state updates for all Jobs created by
     // an Instance.
-    Watch(APIID) <-chan Job
+    WatchJobs(context.Context, chan<-Job, APIID) error

     // WatchLogs writes new log entries from Cid related executions.
     // This is a blocking operation that should be canceled by canceling the
     // provided context.
-    WatchLogs(context.Context, chan<- LogEntry) error
+    WatchLogs(context.Context, chan<- LogEntry) error }

-    // Unwatch unregisters a subscribed channel.
-    Unwatch(<-chan Job)
-}
 ```